 3) Define different expenditure categories – it is recommended to use four main types of categories: i) food items (any types of purchased food and drinks); ii) non-food items and services (any types of frequently purchased items/ services, including health and education-related expenses); iii) consumer durables (usually more expensive items that are used over an extended period of time, such as mobile phone or cooking stove); iv) housing (rent, utilities, repairs).

-4) Prepare questionnaire enquiring about households' expenditures - see example of one part of the questionnaire:
+4) Prepare a questionnaire enquiring about households' expenditures - see an example of one part of the questionnaire:

 i) Food items